intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> If you give it a URL it's a publication and needs to be treated
+> as such."
+(Rob)

 > “I’ll stop calling you a white man, and I hope you stop calling me a
 > black man.
 Racism is taught not born.”
 Morgan Freeman